-Readers of my other blog know that I am deeply smitten with green juice, but I enjoy other other liquid refreshments, too, including iced green tea, and coldcoldcold ice water with a squeeze of fresh lemon or lime.
+Readers of my other blog know that I am deeply smitten with green juice, but I enjoy other liquid refreshments, too, including iced green tea, and coldcoldcold fruit infused water with a squeeze of fresh lemon or lime.

-So, this fruit-infused vitamin water is a natural extension that can easily morph to accommodate the fruits, vegetables, and herbs of the seasons: strawberries, raspberries, blueberries, melons, apples, pears, cranberries, oranges, basil, thyme, verbena.
+So, this pretty, fruit-infused vitamin water is a natural extension that can easily morph to accommodate the fruits, vegetables, and herbs of the seasons: melons, cucumbers, strawberries, raspberries, blueberries, melons, apples, pears, cranberries, oranges, basil, thyme, verbena.

-The fruits and vegetables in this recipe today are themselves highly nourishing:
+The fruits and vegetables in my homemade vitamin water are themselves highly nourishing:

 - Watermelon: rich in vitamins A and C, plus phytonutrients including anti-oxidants, anti-inflammatories, and cucurbitacins.